 The current form of the Baltic landscape was created about fifteen thousand years ago.
 With the melting of Ice-Age glaciers, the tundra developed into a zone dominated by mixed forests, with a temperate continental climate.
 Temperatures are generally somewhat cooler than in Germany.
 It is advantageous to take functional clothes for your trip and to pack a windproof and rainproof jacket.

 Estonia: Foods and eating habits correspond generally to central European customs.
 Fish, above all salmon, cod, herring, sole, pike, perch or carp are often served smoked, also as a starter.
 Estonian national dishes are pirukad, pastry filled with meat and vegetables and rosolje, a potato salad with beetroot and herring.

 Latvia: The specialties like grey peas with bacon and beer, piragi (dough stuffed with bacon and onions, sorrel soup (with boiled pork, onions, potatoes, pearl barley, hard boiled eggs and sour cream) and akroshka (milk soup with onions, herbs, cucumber and sour cream) just have to be sampled.
-As a dessert there is often Alexander Torte (with raspberries or cranberries).
+For dessert there is often Alexander Torte (with raspberries or cranberries).